You Say Potato, I Say Delicious

 Willington Pizza House, Willington

-Both required a short drive and both felt like you were away from the 16,000 other yahoos on campus.
+All three required a short drive and both felt like you were away from the 16,000 other yahoos on campus.
 Yours truly actually did go on a date to Willington Pizza one time though my memory is fuzzy.
 Hoang, on the other hand, was too busy studying for such nonsense and had never been.

-Which brings us to the present.
 Every so often over the course of the nine years I’ve known Hoang, the question of whether we’d ever had the red potato pizza from Willington has come up.
 I always said yes and Hoang shamefully had to admit she hadn’t.

 I couldn’t remember where the restaurant was, exactly, but I did drive straight to it as if I’d been there yesterday.
 (My powers of geographical memory are unparalleled.)
 Damian was getting tired at this point, so I ran in and asked how long it would take to make a small pie to go.
 Only “8 to 10 minutes!”
 Sold!

 At this point, if you’ve never had it, you’re saying, “Gross!” or, “Are you kidding me?
 That’s not pizza!”
 Here’s the thing – I am a thin crust devotee and pretty much just like minimal toppings.
 Heck, I’m not even a huge potato fan.
 But this pizza is phenomenal; a national award-winning pizza, first place for the most exotic pizza of the year.
 They’ve won a million awards.

 Simply, it has a plain crust with sour cream, sliced red potatoes, sharp cheddar cheese, chives and your choice of bacon, broccoli or both.
 Since we don’t eat bacon, we lost out on that flavor component but no matter.
 It looks like a regular pizza but obviously it’s not.